Geography is taught to all girls in Years 7, 8 and 9. It is then an option at both GCSE and A Level.

 At GCSE, pupils follow the Edexcel A course, which covers both physical and human geography.
 Physical geography includes the study of glacial and river landscapes, weather hazards and climate change, and biodiversity and management.
-The course also involves a field trip to Juniper Hall where the girls complete a rivers study as part of their Investigations unit, and we continue to use our own grounds for the study of woodland ecosystems.
-Human geography looks at topics such as cities, global development, and resource management, and involves a field trip to the Field Studies Council in London’s Docklands.
-This leads to a personal investigation on a contemporary challenge drawn from one of the areas studied.
+The course also involves a field trip to Juniper Hall where the girls complete a rivers study as part of their Investigations unit.
+Human geography looks at topics such as cities, global development, and resource management, and involves a field trip to the Field Studies Council in London’s Olympic Park that leads to an investigation on the impact of regeneration.

 At A Level, pupils follow the Edexcel course.
 A variety of topics are studied, including tectonic processes and hazards, coastal landscapes, the water cycle, the carbon cycle and energy security.
-This leads on to the study of superpowers, global development, health, human rights and intervention.
-The course also involves a four-day residential field trip to Portsmouth and the surrounding area, where the girls complete an independent study of either a human or physical topic of their choice.
+This leads on to the study of superpowers, global development, migration, identity and sovereignty.
+The course also involves a four-day residential field trip to Dorset and the surrounding area, where the girls complete an independent study of either a human or physical topic of their choice.

 Beyond the classroom

 Trips and fieldwork are an essential part of the study of Geography.
 Year 7 go on a trip to the Henley Rowing and River Museum.
-Year 8 visit the Earthquake and Volcano exhibition at the Natural History Museum.
+Year 8 visit Oxford to investigate the impact of tourism.
 Year 9 go to the New Forest to undertake a self-generated project on either a human or physical fieldwork topic of their choice.
 The focus is on developing the girls’ ability to work independently.
 As part of their A Level course, pupils must undertake an independent investigation.
-They design their own methodologies and collect data on a human or physical topic and location of their choice at either Portsmouth, West Wittering or Bognor Regis.
+They design their own methodologies and collect data on a human or physical topic and location of their choice at either Studland Bay, Swanage or Bournemouth.